flagzzzz/Extra-Flags-for-4chan/README.md

 This is my modified version, which detects if a user is using a city flag and will display the corresponding regional flag as well as the city one.
 Same setup as the official one, so see https://flaghunters.github.io/Extra-Flags-for-4chan/ for guide.
 You only set one flag, so you can choose whether you use a city or a region flag.

+*USE ONLY ONE VERSION OF THE EXTRA FLAGS SCRIPT*

 For the official version of the script, visit https://flaghunters.github.io/Extra-Flags-for-4chan/

 HOW TO INSTALL (Desktop - Chrome/Firefox)